Video Game: Sonic the Hedgehog Chaos

 - Acrofatic: Dr. Robotnik managed to keep pace with Sonic and Tails during his final escape sequence.

 - Cryptic Background Reference: In the original Master System manual, the North Cave is briefly mentioned as a gathering place or hiding spot of the six previously collected Chaos Emeralds, but the concept is then dropped entirely from the series.
 However, in Sonic the Comic, it is explained as location in the Frozen Zone once used to freeze the Chaos Emeralds and prevent them from wandering aimlessly due to their natural instability.

 - Eternal Engine: Electric Egg Zone.

-- The Goomba: Moto Bug beetle badniks return in this game, but now have Springs mounted on their backs, meaning you can only hurt them by rolling into them.
-They are called "Bane (Bumper/Spring) Motora" to make this clear in the Japanese manual, but the English versions kind of botch the connection by calling them Spring Snails, Boing-o-Bots and Coconut-Bots.
+- The Goomba: Moto Bug-style badniks return in this game, but now have Springs mounted on their backs, meaning you can only hurt them by rolling into them.
+They are called "Bane (Bumper/Spring) Motora" to make this clear in the Japanese manual, but the English versions kind of botch the connection by calling them Spring Snails and Boing-o-Bots.
 Variants of Buzz Bomber also recur in this game, but only have their stingers so they're more Buzzes and less Bombers.